Richmond Hill, Ontario: East Beaver Creek (Beaver Creek)

-Richmond Hill's current commercial hub is located near Leslie Street and Ontario Highway 7, where it borders Markham's AMD headquarters.
-Built in the early to mid-1990s, the area is serviced by Highway 404, York Region Transit, and Buttonville Airport.
+Richmond Hill's current commercial hub is located near Leslie Street and Highway 7, where it borders Markham's AMD headquarters.
+Built in the early to mid-1990s, the area is serviced by Highway 404.
 The current City Hall was moved to that location in 1994.

 Southern Richmond Hill is home to the city's industrial and business region housing most of the city's hotels, as well as the main commercial area of the city's Chinese community.
 The northern part of city is considered to be Old Richmond Hill as it is a historical area.
 Central Richmond Hill is a very commercial area, housing multiple malls, plazas and entertainment buildings, such as theatres and restaurants.
 The northernmost part of the city is mostly farm land, though it is slowly being developed.

 During the 1990s, Chinese immigrants primarily from Hong Kong moved to Richmond Hill, where they set up businesses and shops catering to the community.
 Many shops and restaurants were established in suburban-style shopping malls and plazas, such as Times Square, along a stretch of Highway 7 between Bayview Avenue and Leslie Street.